Soma Oil & Gas: History

 Founded as Soma Oil & Gas UK in 2013, the company was among the first international firms to sign exploration contracts with the Federal Government of Somalia.
 In 2020, the entity transitioned to become Soma Oil & Gas Ltd (BVI), with Basil M. Shiblaq assuming ownership through a holding structure.
-The new company focuses on offshore PSAs, leveraging extensive seismic data and technical expertise to assess Somalia’s hydrocarbon potential.
+The new company focuses on offshore PSAs.

-This timeline outlines Soma Oil & Gas Ltd’s development and ongoing role in Somalia’s offshore hydrocarbon exploration.

 Exploration

 Soma Oil & Gas Ltd (BVI) holds PSAs 129/130 in the Mid Somalia High basin and PSA 192 in the Mogadishu Deep Basin.
 These regions are considered highly prospective, with multi-billion-barrel recoverable oil estimates.
 Since 2014, the company has conducted 2D seismic surveys, and in 2022–2023, further technical analysis was completed by consultants such as U3 Explore.

 In 2015, RPS Energy completed a basin-scale study for Soma Oil & Gas, evaluating offshore Somali basins.
 The study identified multiple plays and prospects across northern and southern regions, supported by 2D seismic data, gravity-magnetic interpretation, and regional geological correlations.
 RPS concluded that Somalia’s offshore basins have significant hydrocarbon potential, particularly within Cretaceous and Tertiary sequences.

 According to the RPS study published by Soma during African Energy Week, Somalia’s offshore exploration blocks held by Soma Oil & Gas contain an estimated 21 billion barrels of oil in place (STOIIP unrisked).
 Blocks 129/130 were assessed with a risked STOIIP of approximately 4.6 billion barrels and a play chance of 0.57, while Block 192 was assessed at 2.3 billion barrels (risked) with a play chance of 0.42.